Browse Bills

 For purposes of the judicial security act permits an authorized agent to file a written notice with a state, county, or municipal agency on behalf of a protected individual.

-This bill makes a practical change to Rhode Island's Judicial Security Act, which is an existing law designed to protect certain individuals — such as judges and other court personnel — by keeping their personal information private and shielded from public records.
+This bill makes a small but practical change to Rhode Island's Judicial Security Act, which is a law designed to protect judges and certain court officials by keeping their personal information (like home addresses) private and off public records.

 AI Summary